doriordan/skuber-operator/README.md

 type Autoscaler = Autoscaler.Resource
 ```
 The `@customResource` macro generates all the code needed to use `Autoscaler` as a custom resource type, including creating, updating, retrieving, listing, removing and watching the resources on a cluster.
+The annotated properties group, kind and version uniquely identify this custom resource type to the Kubernetes API, while the Spec and Status nested case classes define the content of the resources.

 The SDK provides a framework to build controllers and operators based on these user-defined custom resources and the [Operator Pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)